A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Quasi-Helmholtz Regularization

-Therefore, their positions in \eqref{eq:reg_DCP_PMCHWT} can be interchanged, leading to a dense-mesh preconditioned version (by $\T$) of the large-timestep regularized TD-PMCHWT formulation in \cite{BCA2015d}.
-The preconditioned and regularized formulation \eqref{eq:reg_DCP_PMCHWT} is different from the one proposed in \cite{Beghein2015}, where the author preconditioned the regularized TD-PMCHWT system by its dual counterpart.
+As a result, their positions in \eqref{eq:reg_DCP_PMCHWT} can be interchanged, yielding a dense-mesh preconditioned (by $\T$) version of the regularized TD-PMCHWT formulation proposed in \cite{BCA2015d}.
+The preconditioned and regularized formulation \eqref{eq:reg_DCP_PMCHWT} also differs from that presented in \cite{Beghein2015}, where the regularized TD-PMCHWT system was preconditioned using its dual counterpart.